HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: Introduction

 In this way, the Horn-type structure provides an opportunity to reduce hypergeometric functions to a set of basis functions with parameters differing from the original values by integer shifts:

-where $P_0(\vec{x})$ and $P_{m_1, \cdots, m_p}(\vec{x})$ are polynomials with respect to $\vec{\gamma},\vec{\sigma}$ and $\vec{x}$, and $\vec{k},\vec{l}$ are lists of integers.
+where $P_0(\vec{x})$ and $P_{m_1, \cdots, m_p}(\vec{x})$ are polynomials with respect to $\vec{\gamma},\vec{\sigma},$ and $\vec{x}$, and $\vec{k},\vec{l}$ are lists of integers.

 Algebraic relations between the functions $H(\vec{\gamma},\vec{\sigma};\vec{x})$ with parameters shifted by integers are called {\bf contiguous relations}.
-The development of systematic techniques for solution of contiguous relations has a long story.
-It was started by Gauss who described the reduction for the $_2F_1$ hypergeometric function in 1823 \cite{Gauss}.
+The development of systematic techniques for the solution of contiguous relations has a long history.
+It was started by Gauss, who described the reduction for the $_2F_1$ hypergeometric function in 1823 \cite{Gauss}.
 Numerous papers have since been published \cite{contiguous,mullen,singal} on this problem.
-An algorithmic solution was found by Takayama in Ref.\ \cite{theorem}, and those methods have been extended in a later series of publications \cite{takayama,Japan} (see also \cite{Ore}).
+An algorithmic solution was found by Takayama in Ref.\ \cite{theorem}, and those methods have been extended later in a series of publications \cite{takayama,Japan} (see also Refs.~\cite{Ore,HYP,creative}).

 Let us recall that any hypergeometric function can be considered to be the solution of a proper system of partial differential equations (PDEs).
-In particular, for a Horn-type hypergeometric function, the system of PDEs can be derived from the coefficients of the series.
-In this case, the ratio of two coefficients can be represented as a ratio of two polynomials,
+In particular, for a Horn-type hypergeometric function, the system of PDEs can be derived from the coefficients of the series